phac-nml/plasmidprofiler-galaxy/docs/index.md

-# Plasmid Profiler Pipeline: Heatmap display of plasmid content in WGS data
+# Plasmid Profiler Pipeline: Heatmap Display of Plasmid Content in WGS Data

 Plasmid profiler is a pipeline to perform comparative plasmid content analysis.
 It is designed to rapidly bin plasmid content using KAT, Short Read Sequence Typing, and BLAST followed by scoring hits based on a combined measure of maximized coverage and minimized sequence divergence.
 Hits are then visualized in both static and interactive heatmaps as well as arranged as tabular results.
 [Input][] is provided in the form of a collection of whole genome sequence reads along with a reference plasmid database and replicon/gene of interest database.
 The [output][] from the pipeline consists of a png heatmap, an interactive html heatmap, and tabular format results of all plasmids identified and their respective scores.